arianrhodsandlot/html-play/readme.md

 + ### Methods
   #### `htmlPlay`

-  Fetch a certain URL and return response and parsed DOM.
+  Fetch a certain URL and return its response with the parsed DOM.

   ##### Example:
   ```js